 The few who have completed a 'back of the napkin' feasibility study usually work their projects out like this:

 *Buy Property = $600k (because the agent said it was a great buy)

 *Build 3 Townhouses = 3x15SQ townhouses @ $10k per square (because volume builder rates were this 5 years ago)

 *Sell for $500K EACH with a Profit of $450k (because the same agent said the market is hot and property is flying out!)

 My response is...What about town planning? what about developer contributions?
 What about interest?
 Stamp Duty?
 Land surveying?
 Services?
 Landscaping??
-Thats just the beginning.
-Its tough to see eyes full of fear when all these unforeseen costs have been brought into the picture and their potential investment go down the drain.
+That's just the beginning.
+It's tough to see eyes full of fear when all these unforeseen costs have been brought into the picture and their potential investment goes down the drain.

-Property Development can be financially rewarding but simple mistake can also send you bankrupt very quickly.
+Property Development can be financially rewarding but simple mistakes can also send you to bankruptcy very quickly.